vize/visor/README.md

 PHP daemon manager
 ========================================================================

+NOTE!!
+THIS LIBRARY IS NOT FINISHED AND IS NOT LONGER IN DEVELOPMENT, FEEL FREE TO TAKE IT OVER.

 In development, feel free to add Issues or send Pull Requests

 This library is based on https://github.com/vize/supervisord